michalvankodev/ness-inter-poll/BuildWithDockerSwarm.md

 To see services (from master): docker service ls; remove them: docker service remove {id}

-1. CREATE JENKINS SLAVE AGENT ON DEV-NODE
+2. CREATE JENKINS SLAVE AGENT

-NOTE: run on dev-node(make it swarm manager: docker promote node dev-node, if you didn&#39;t do so yet)

-1.
-  1. To implement CD-CI with Docker Swarm you need to first create &quot;secret&quot; that slaves will use to connect to master, run on jenkins-master (it should be global in swarm)
+  2.1.
+To implement CD-CI with Docker Swarm you need to first create secret that slaves will use to connect to master, run on jenkins-master (it should be global in swarm)

-**echo &quot;-master http://192.168.1.185 -password password -username admin&quot;|docker secret create jenkins-v1 –**
+**echo &quot;-master http://192.168.1.185 -password password -username admin&quot;|docker secret create jenkins-v1 **

 (we need to use same user we are logged in jenkins-master service!)